-Beyond losing weight, walking may still be super beneficial to our health .
-Researchers looked at data from the National Runners’ Health Study and the National Walkers’ Health Study and found that people who expended the same amount of calories—regardless of whether they were walking or running—saw pretty much the same health benefits.
-We’re talking a reduced risk of hypertension, high cholesterol, and diabetes, and better cardiovascular health.
+But aside from weight loss, walking has definite pros.Walking versus running for hypertension, cholesterol, and diabetes mellitus risk reduction.
+Williams PT, Thompson PD.
+Arteriosclerosis, Thrombosis, and Vascular Biology, 2013, Apr.;33(5):1524-4636.
+Researchers looked at data from the National Runners’ Health Study and the National Walkers’ Health Study and found that people who expended the same amount of calories saw many of the same health benefits.
+Regardless of whether they were walking or running, individuals saw a reduced risk of hypertension, high cholesterol, diabetes, and improved better cardiovascular health.

-But even the most time-efficient athletes might want to think twice before sprinting away all the time.
-Running puts more stress on the body and increases the risk for injuries like runner’s knee, hamstring strains, and the dreaded shin splits (which plague even the most consistent runners).
-And of course, some people simply prefer to take things slow.
+And running does have downsides: It puts more stress on the body and increases the risk for injuries like runner’s knee, hamstring strains, and shin splits (which plague even the most consistent runners).

-Regular cardio (at any speed) can help keep the body healthy, not to mention improve mood and energy levels.
+Regular cardio (at any speed) is part of a healthy lifestyle.
 But, lap for lap, running burns about 2.5 times more calories than walking.
 Running may also help control appetite, so runners may lose more weight than walkers no matter how far the walkers go.
-Still, running isn’t for everyone; going full-speed might increase injury risk.
-Adding hand and ankle weights can help pick up the intensity while maintaining a slower pace.
+Still, running isn’t for everyone, and going full-speed might increase injury risk.
+Adding weights or an incline can help pick up the intensity while maintaining a slower pace.